TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 `my-site-package`.
 It mainly contains only a file called `composer.json`.

 You could of course also create this file manually.
-Step :ref:`extension-configuration-composer` will explain the content of the :file:`composer.json`.
+Step :ref:`extension-configuration` will explain the content of the :file:`composer.json`.
 For the time being just remember the Composer name you have chosen (`t3docs/site-package`) and the extension name (`site_package`).